 The endowment probably earned zero to 5 percent on its investments in the past fiscal year, Tilghman said Sept.
 12 in an interview at Bloomberg LP’s headquarters in New York.
 The school is expected to report its performance by next month.
 The endowment returned 22 percent in fiscal 2011 and 15 percent in the prior period.

 Under Tilghman, Princeton completed a five-year fundraising campaign on June 20, raising a record $1.88 billion.

 Tilghman, a native of Toronto, received an undergraduate degree in chemistry from Queen’s University in Kingston, Ontario, in 1968.
 After two years of teaching secondary school in Sierra Leone, West Africa, she earned a Ph.D. in biochemistry from Temple University in Philadelphia.

 During postdoctoral studies at the National Institutes of Health, she made a number of discoveries while participating in cloning the first mammalian gene.
 She also continued to make breakthroughs as an independent investigator at the Institute for Cancer Research in Philadelphia and an adjunct associate professor of human genetics and biochemistry and biophysics at the University of Pennsylvania.

 There is a “natural rhythm to university presidencies,” Tilghman said in a letter to the college community.
 “It is time for Princeton to turn to its 20th president to chart the path for the next decade and beyond.”

-Tilghman is a director of Google Inc. (GOOG) Eric Schmidt, a Princeton alumnus and former trustee, is chairman of the Mountain View, California-based company.
+Tilghman is a director of Google Inc. (GOOG:US) Eric Schmidt, a Princeton alumnus and former trustee, is chairman of the Mountain View, California-based company.

 Alumni of Princeton include First Lady Michelle Obama and Supreme Court Justices Samuel Alito Jr., Sonia Sotomayor and Elena Kagan.